nurmuhammedkanybekov/nurmuhammedkanybekov/README.md

 ---

 ### 🎬 **Beyond Coding**
-- 🍿 **Cinema Enthusiast:** I love analyzing films and creating video content.
+- 🍿 I love analyzing films and creating video content.
-- 🎥 **Video Maker:** Editing and storytelling are my creative outlets.
+- 🎥 Editing and storytelling are my creative outlets.
-- 🩺 **Medicine Lover:** Fascinated by how tech can revolutionize healthcare.
+- 🩺 Fascinated by how tech can revolutionize healthcare.

 ---